-Once the thriving hub of the industrial revolution it’s now a celebration of the north’s heritage, an urban playground, a wonder of wildlife, green space and hub of creativity and community spirit.
+Once the thriving hub of the industrial revolution it’s now a celebration of the north’s heritage, an urban playground, a wonder of wildlife, green space and hub of creativity with a community spirit.
 So what better way to start your visit to this part of the city than on its very own water pathway?

 Speirs Wharf and the Canal

-We kick off your journey through the north, just a short walk from the city centre, on the banks of Speirs Wharf, once the bustling industrial heart of this neighbourhood.
+We kick off your journey through the north, just a short walk from the city centre, on the banks of Speirs Wharf, once the bustling industrial heart of the neighbourhood.
 The buildings here (some of which are in Georgian style) were previously grain mills, warehouses and sugar refineries, and a huge buzz of commercial activity in the 18th and 19th century.
 It’s now a more tranquil place where you can enjoy some peaceful canal side stroll or a cycle (or even a boat along – if you are enjoying the Scottish Canal routes), great panoramic views of the city and some fantastic food.
 Right in the corner of one of the 18th century buildings you’ll find Ocho, a cosy, laid back delicatessen where you can escape the hustle and bustle of the city to enjoy freshly cooked, locally source food in serene surroundings.
 In the evening (on Thursdays-Saturday) Ocho turns into Tomillo, a hip new vegan sit in and takeaway that continues to add to Glasgow’s accolade as 'vegan capital of the UK'.